SarkisovTeam/AHP_csq-Zr-MOFs/README.md

 ##Raw data for the application of MOFs for adsorption heat pump for cooling:
 Refrigiration_calc1.csv

-##Raw data of the mechanical properties of the MOFs studied
+##Raw data of the mechanical properties of the MOFs studied:
 mech_prop.csv